originrose/cortex/optimise/README.md

 It takes a function, an optimiser, an initial parameter vector, and a termination function.
-Termination functions are simply functions that are called with a data structure to determine whether or not to stop, but it is most convenient to use the 'term' macro to construct termination functions as compositions of the termination function transformations defined in this namespace.
+Termination functions are simply functions that are called with a data structure to determine whether or not to stop, but it is most convenient to use the `term` macro to construct termination functions as compositions of the termination function transformations defined in this namespace.